lino-framework/book/docs/specs/users.rst

 :xfile:`linoweb.js` file for a given user type.

 Plugin configuration
 ====================

 .. class:: Plugin

-    See :doc:`/dev/plugins`.
+  .. attribute:: active_sessions_limit

+    The :term:`sessions limit` for this site.
+The default value `-1` means that there is no limitation.
+Setting this to `0` will prevent any new login attempt and might be useful as a temporary value before shutting down a site.

   .. attribute:: online_registration

-        Whether this site offers :ref:`online registration
-        <online_registration>` of new users.
+    Whether this site offers :ref:`online registration <online_registration>` of new users.